venky-paluri/Employee-Registration-App/README.md

-🔹 Deployment Method
+🔹 Deployment Method:

 The app is exported as an Unmanaged Solution (.zip file) It can be imported into another Power Platform environment.

-🔹 Author
+🔹 Author:

 Venky Paluri
 Power Platform Developer